DavidTortajadaLatorre/DIE-Project/Project2.md

 **Conclusions:**

 Definetly, we have proven that adaptative learning rate algorithms (Adam, Adagrad...) are completely necessary to get high-quality results.
+We were able to get 96% accuracy score just by selecting this choice.
 Also, we have observed that images with RGB colours perform better.
 This change (coming from Grayscale) took only a few miliseconds more, yet it improved overall performance.
 Finally, as anticipated, increasing the number of training cycles leads to a reduction in loss, allowing the model to better fit the training data.
+We have determined that these tree ideas are the best to efficiently improve the original model.

  </p>